 Pennsylvania Winery Association (PWA)

-The PWA is a trade association representing more than 100 member wineries and an advocate on behalf of the state’s growing multi-billion dollar wine industry.
-For more information on the PWA and to inquire about membership, please contact the PWA here or by phone at 877-4PA-WINE or 717 234-1844.
+The PWA is a non-profit trade association and an advocate on behalf of the state’s growing multi-billion dollar wine industry.
+For more information on the PWA and to inquire about membership, please contact the PWA.

 Pennsylvania Wine Marketing and Research Program